 Timestamped clip candidates

 A shortlist of promising moments pulled from the transcript with exact time ranges.
+Teams report a 4x increase in short-form content output.

 Use the transcript to surface clip-worthy moments, exact timestamps, and reusable titles instead of scrubbing manually through a full episode or webinar.